antkawam/aws-identity-round-robin-workshop/docs/delegation/build.md

     ![SecAdministratorRolePolicy](./images/IamEssSecAdminPolicy.png)

     You may need to click **Show more** to see all of the policies.
 There are six managed policies attached to this role, five of them are provided by AWS for GuardDuty, Inspector, CloudTrail, IAM, and SNS.
 While you will not be working directly with SNS and IAM, the policies for SNS and IAM are included because including them provides for a better console experience.
 There is a sixth managed policy that was created for Amazon Macie to illustrate how custom managed policies can be developed.
-Edit this policy so it says `macie2:*`.
 Click on each of the managed policies to see the underlying privileges of each.
 Note that there are some services, such as Amazon EFS (Elastic File System), that are not granted by any of these policies.
 You will confirm this lack of access later in this workshop.

 2. From the main page of the role, click the **Trust relationships** tab.
 You will see a section on the page telling you that the trusted entity (the entity that can assume the role) is the 12-digit AWS account ID as shown below.
 This means that any principal in the account can assume the role.